Coming from abroad and claiming benefits - the habitual residence test

 Whether or not a British or Irish citizen needs tosatisfy the conditions of the Habitual Residence Test when returning to the UK from abroad.

 - EEA nationals - in work or self-employed

 - EEA nationals - students

-Evidence you need to provide to prove your immigration status and your intention to settle in order to pass the habitual residence test.
+Evidence you need to provide to prove your immigration status and your intention to settle in order to satisfy the conditions of the habitual residence test.